daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 One last thing I need to explain are those JavaScript tripple dots.
 It is called the ES6 [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) used in `{...renderProps}` above.
 That's basically like saying "just pass me everything".
 Since `renderProps` contains multiple things - *routes*, *params*, *components*, *location*, *history*, it would be a hassle to pass them as individual props.
 Spread operator is a handy shortcut for situations like these.

 **October 19, 2015 Update:** Added a new paragraph about the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) and new Router matching conditions.

+**November 12, 2015 Update:** Spread operator is no longer used, however, previous paragraph is still relevant and useful, since you will no doubt run into this `...` notation again when developing React apps.

 ![](/images/blog/Screenshot 2015-10-20 01.47.04.png)